hwchiu/blog-source/source/_posts/introduce-cni-iii.md

         runtime.LockOSThread()
 }```

-Now, Run the `run.sh` under the `Step3` directory and you will see the following output.
+See the whole example program in https://github.com/hwchiu/CNI_Tutorial_2018/tree/master/tutorial/step3 and you can directly run the `run.sh` in your linux machine to see the following output.
 ```shell=
 Ready to call the step3 example
 {test 192.0.2.1/24}